zextras/tech-doc/source/suite/drive.rst

 Introduction
 ============

-Zextras Drive is a new Zimbra component that provides both a fully fledged file storage system integrated with the Zimbra WebClient and a replacement to the old "Briefcase" component.
+Zextras Drive is a  Zimbra component that provides both a fully fledged file storage system integrated with the Zimbra WebClient and a replacement to the old "Briefcase" component.

-.. warning:: Zextras Drive is not compatible with Zimbra version 8.8.11 and lower.
+.. warning:: Zextras Drive is not compatible with Zimbra versions 8.8.11 and lower.

 .. _drive_features: